stain/s11.no/content/2022/phd/galaxy-ro-crate/index.md

   - PhD
 date-meta: '2022-07-10'
 summary: >
-  Talk abstract submitted to FAIR Digital Objects conference (FDO2022)
+  Poster abstract presented at FAIR Digital Objects conference (FDO2022)
 description: >
   We introduce how the Galaxy research environment integrates with RO-Crate as an implementation of Findable Accessible Interoperable Reproducible Digital Objects and how using RO-Crate as an exchange mechanism of workflows and their execution history helps integrate Galaxy with the wider ecosystem of ELIXIR and EOSC to enable FAIR and reproducible data analysis.
 keywords: